eridem/blog/_posts/2020-06-14-version-bumping-changelog-script-tips-for-your-ci-cd-pipelines.markdown

 ## Obtain the logs between two tags or branches

-We can obtain the logs between two tags with GIT, in a pretty format.
+We can obtain the logs between two tags in a pretty format with GIT.

 Some reasons:

 - Create documentation based on the difference between two releases.
-- Use it as changelog on your beta system.
+- Use it as a changelog on your beta system.
 - Inform your testers or stakeholders about changes.
-- Use it to filter comments and triggers other procedures.
+- Use it to filter comments and trigger other procedures.

 ```sh
 FROM="1.0.0"